abukhmirov/Launch-Mod2-DoctorsOffice/README.md

     1. How would you describe the relationship between patients and tests?
 Be sure to use either one-to-one, one-to-many, or many-to-many in your answer.
 It is one-to-many.
 The symbols on the diagram are one-to- next to the patients and many-to- next to tests.
     1. What are the foreign keys in this diagram?
 They are the doctor_id in patients and patient_id in tests
     1. What is the primary key for the Tests table.
 It is the id.
     1. What query would return the number of doctors who have a specialization in "pediatrics"?
-SELECT COUNT(name) FROM doctors WHERE specialization = "pediatrics";
+SELECT COUNT(name) FROM doctors WHERE specialization = 'pediatrics';

 <br>